SarahBeecroft/EHDN/Readme.md

 module load singularity
 singularity pull docker://boxcroft/expansionhunterdenovo:v1
 ```
-start with STRprofiles.sh, then create the manifest file [https://github.com/Illumina/ExpansionHunterDenovo/blob/master/documentation/03_Case_control_quickstart.md].
-Then merge the STR profiles using the method you want (i.e. outlier or case control).
-There is a script for making every sample the only case and m aking all the others controls, if you wanted to do that.

 ## Step 1
 Make STR profiles for your input samples (and controls if necessary) using `STRprofiles.sh`.
 This uses cram files but can be modified to use bam files (just change all instances of cram to bam).
 This will run your jobs in parallel via the job scheduler, and completes in less than an hour.